 “He doesn’t need to create famines.
 There’s no call for them.
 Pest here can still go around stirring up new diseases and reawakening old ones.
 War whispers in lots of ears.”

 “I don’t whisper.”

 “Evidently,” Glenda said.
 “But you can use your inside voice for the moment.”

 War looked embarrassed, and eyed the chocolate tin.

-“You make sure your grandkids eat till bursting,” Death said, that smile blossoming across his face.
+“You make sure your grandchildren eat till bursting,” Death said, a smile blossoming across his face.
 “Yes.
 You’re perfect.”

 “How am I perfect?
 I am not Famine!”

 “No. You’re the opposite.
 The new horseman.
 You’re Plenty.”

 Glenda stared at him, black spots starting to swim in her vision.
 When Pestilence jumped up and grabbed her arms she didn’t even resist, despite the heat in his hands that made her skin crawl.
 He deposited her in the armchair, and she closed a hand around her knitting needles, wondering if she’d have more luck with them than she’d had with the cricket bat.
 “But I can’t be,” she managed.
 “I can’t…”